lorem--ipsum/percival/README.md

 It's a directive that allows the user to edit boolean expression, just like the Apple iTunes smart playlists creator.

 ### What does it do ? ###
-It take an Abstract Syntax Tree :
+It takes an Abstract Syntax Tree :
 ```js
 var ast = {
   or: [